patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 ### Securing routes with JWT

 We have now identified that we would like to work with JWT to secure our routes.
-However, how to we go about implementing JWT generation and verification in our server.js?
+However, how do we go about implementing JWT generation and verification in our server.js?
 This will involve 3 key modules, obtained from NPM:

 <br>